huggingface/blog/asr-chunking.md

 feed the pipeline data **as it is coming in** and simply using striding on full chunks of length 10s for instance with 1s striding to get proper context.

-That make many more inferences that a simple file chunking, but it can make the live experience much better because the model can print things as you are speaking, without having to wait for X seconds before seeing something displayed.
+That requires running much more inference steps than simple file chunking, but it can make the live experience much better because the model can print things as you are speaking, without having to wait for X seconds before seeing something displayed.